zirafa/pushtape-cassette/README.md

 # Pushtape Cassette

-Pushtape Cassette is a lightweight frontend framework for building better music web applications.
+Pushtape Cassette is a lightweight framework for building better music web applications.
 Make a cassette of your music and render a complete music web app in seconds, featuring a persistent music player.
+<h3><a target="_blank" href="http://www.pushtape.com/demo/cassette">Demo</a></h3>

 ## About